 Nov.
 10, 2003 -- New discoveries about a set of genes may help unlock the mystery behind who can get an entire family of diseases from rheumatoid arthritis to lupus.

-Researchers have long suspected that people with a group of diseases of the immune system known as autoimmune diseases may share a set of genes might be responsible for at least three of these diseases: rheumatoid arthritis, lupus, and psoriasis.
+Researchers have long suspected that people with a group of diseases of the immune system known as autoimmune diseases may share a set of genes that put them at risk for these disorders.

+But new research takes them a step closer to identifying which genes might be responsible for at least three of these diseases: rheumatoid arthritis, lupus, and psoriasis.